 Your clothing product would appear along with other big and small competitors.
-If your features are competitive, i.e., lesser prices or more trendy styling, you are definitely getting more sales then others.
+If your features are competitive, i.e., lesser prices or more trendy styling, you are definitely getting more sales than others.

 Remarketing is the marketing of the same product to someone who has shown interest in it already either by visiting it or has taken some action.

 The remarketing ads are incredibly high converting as they are meant for a relatively more qualified audience.
-These benefits render such ads less costly by increasing the ROI.
+These benefits render such ads less costly.
 Therefore, using Google remarketing ads to any clothing business is an exclusively profitable idea.

 Imagine a good number of your audience visiting a particular dress on your website.
 However, a high number of these visitors don’t get to buy the dresses.

-You are sure of their interest because they have clicked on the product, or on “add to cart” or “add to wishlist.”
+You are sure of their interest because they have clicked on the product, or added the product in “add to cart” or “add to wishlist.”